Creamy and delicate, these keto mini cheesecakes are crustless and gluten-free. Most importantly, they are delicious!

 - ½ teaspoon pure vanilla extract

 - Preheat oven to 350 degrees F. Line 6 muffin cups with foil liners and brush the liners with melted butter.

-- In a large bowl, combine the cream cheese, honey and vanilla.
+- In a large bowl, combine the cream cheese, sweetener, and vanilla.
 With a handheld electric mixer set to medium, beat until very smooth, about 1 minute.
-Add the eggs and beat until well-blended and fluffy, 1 more minute.
+Add the egg and beat until well-blended and fluffy, 1 more minute.

 - Ladle the batter into the prepared muffin cups, filling them almost full.
 Bake until firm to the touch and a toothpick inserted in center comes out clean, about 20 minutes.